Travel Nurse Tips: How to Compare Pay Packages

 At Travel Nurse Across America, we offer Guaranteed Pay.
 Many contracts allow a hospital to call off a set amount of shifts without penalty to the hospital.
 When that occurs to a traveler on contract with TNAA, their per diems are not affected.
 However, many agencies will not pay per diems or retract them if the traveler doesn’t get their hours as a result of low census.
 Depending on the contract and the amount of allowable low census call-offs by the hospital, this could result in a difference of thousands of dollars between a healthcare professional traveling with TNAA vs. another agency.
 So, look at it this way – it might appear as if one company is paying $50-$100 more, but if your contract states that the agency has the right to cancel one shift every other week without pay, think about how much money you would lose over the course of the entire contract.
 With Guaranteed Pay, you know exactly how much pay you’ll be receiving, regardless of any canceled shifts.

 One benefit that is unique to TNAA is Paid Sick Leave.
 We offer Paid Sick Leave to all of our travel nurses working in every state, and it starts accruing from day one of your first assignment.
-Our nurses are eligible to use the time they’ve accrued after 90 days of employment, and it can be used for a variety of personal health reasons.
+Our nurses are eligible to use the time they’ve accrued as soon as it’s available and as long as they are actively on assignment with TNAA.
+It can be used for a variety of personal health reasons.
 Without Paid Sick Leave, you would be forced to miss shifts without pay, which adds up quickly!

 Another helpful benefit is what we call Your Way Is Paid.
 TNAA pays for or reimburses our travelers for 100% of the costs associated with all licenses, certifications, physical examinations, and immunizations needed when taking an assignment with us.
 All of those fees might be a four-digit expense, which equates to a benefit of several dollars per hour of pay!
 It’s important to remember these benefits when considering the overall value of a pay package.